 The core mission of the University of San Francisco is to “promote learning in the Jesuit Catholic tradition” (Vision, Mission, Values Statement).
 In this tradition, education aims at fully developing every dimension of a person’s humanity — intellectual, moral, social, religious and aesthetic — so that our graduates, in addition to mastering a requisite body of knowledge, think clearly, analyze critically, communicate effectively, evidence a disciplined sensitivity to human suffering, construct lives of purpose and meaning and work effectively with persons of varying background and cultures for the common good.

-In pursuit of its mission, USF offers students a demanding, integrated and holistic education that is the product of: 1) its Jesuit Catholic tradition, 2) academic excellence, 3) its San Francisco location, 4) the diverse experiences, perspectives and opinions within the University community and the Bay Area, and 5) a global perspective.
+In pursuit of its mission, USF offers students a demanding, integrated and holistic education that is the product of: 1) its Jesuit Catholic tradition, 2) academic excellence, 3) its San Francisco location, 4) the diverse experiences, perspectives and opinions within the University community and the Bay Area, 5) a global perspective.
 These five qualifiers are not discrete attributes that may be neatly separated one from the other, but five closely interwoven strands that together, and only together, are the “whole cloth” of educational excellence in our distinctively Jesuit tradition.

 Jesuit Catholic Tradition